simias/gb-rs/README.md

 * Bubble Ghost
 * Castelian
 * Earthworm Jim
-* Super Mario Land 1, 2 and 3
+* Super Mario Land 2 and 3 and 4 (homebrew)
 * Pokemon Red/Blue
 * Space Invaders
+* Bomberman

 Games that are broken somehow:

-* Super Mario 4: technically playable but lot of visual glitches
-* Bomberman: the intro and menu display correctly but the input doesn't seem to register.
+* Super Mario 1: the game bugs out back to the home screen when starting the first time, then seems to play correctly.
+It used to work fine, there's a regression.

 Ressources
 ----------